Pro-Thaksin candidates adopt his name in Thai election

 “I wish he would come back.
 I wish that every day and every minute.
 I don’t know how and I have never really said this.
 I do miss him.
 I am concerned about him, and I quietly give him my support,” says farmer Pajaree Changkodpanao, wiping away tears.

-Pro-Thaksin parties, despite serious roadblocks put in their way by Thailand’s traditional conservative political establishment, have won every national election since 2001.
+Pro-Thaksin parties, despite serious obstacles put in their way by Thailand’s traditional conservative political establishment, have won every national election since 2001.

 Thaksin, who made his fortune in telecommunications, used his money to subsume rural and regional political power brokers into his own party, then once in power implemented generous and generally unprecedented social programs benefiting the rural poor and urban working class, cementing his relationship with a majority of the country’s voters.